Cold Case Files - The Grim Sleeper Part 2

 That's when the shenanigans begin.

-Because money don't come easy unless you start
+Because money don't come easy unless you say,

-Pamela's used to being in high risk situations, but something about this one has her on edge.
+but something about this one had her on edge.

-I said, OK, this not going to work.
+I said, okay, this is not going to work.

-I said, no, you ain't got to drop me off.
+I said, no, you ain't got to drop me y'all.

 And I'm lucky that he didn't shoot me